lucas-albers-lz4/irr/docs/DEVELOPMENT.md

 ### 6.1.6 Registry Mapping Format

-The tool supports registry mappings provided via a configuration file (typically passed with `--config`).
+The tool supports registry mappings provided via a configuration file (typically passed with `--registry-file`).
 This allows redirecting specific source registries to different target paths or registries.
 Two YAML formats are supported for defining these mappings:

 1.  **Structured Format (Preferred):**
     *   Uses a top-level `mappings:` key.